Alcohol and Sleep: The Surprising Truth About How Drinking Impacts Your Rest

 Why Does Alcohol Make You Sleepy?

-Should I Use Alcohol to Help Me Sleep?
+Should I Use Alcohol To Help Me Sleep?

 How Does Alcohol Affect Sleep?